This post has been modified to reflect new information since its original publication.

 - “Hostile” sites: If someone has written a blog “doxxing” you, then they are unlikely to respond to requests to stop.
 You’ll need to follow an online reputation management plan to resolve the issue.

-- Social media posts: Posts that reveal personally identifiable information are usually a terms of service violation.
-You should submit a removal request with the social media site.
+- Social media posts: Posts that reveal personally identifiable information are usually a Terms of Service violation.
+You should submit a removal request to the social media site.

 - Images or videos: Similarly, any images or videos of your personal information can often be removed by issuing a removal request.

-- Government websites or people-search sites: These are the trickiest, and unfortunately the most common.
+- Government websites and people-search sites: These are the trickiest, and unfortunately the most common.
 The remaining steps will help you get your information removed from these sources.

 2. Get a P.O.
 Box